Cornell-MAE-UG/fa25-portfolio-zp98-ux/_projects/2025-Linear-Actuator-Mechanism.md

 As part of a class assignment, I was asked to design a mechanism that lifts the maximum possible weight to the maximum possible height, keeping in mind certain parameters.
 This optimization problem applied what I've learned about frames and mechanisms.

-I was given a design space 150 cm long by 50 cm tall, a rigid bar of any length, 3 pin supports (2 needed to be mounted to the ground), and a linear actuator chosen from a catalog.
+We were given a design space 150 cm long by 50 cm tall, a rigid bar of any length, 3 pin supports (2 needed to be mounted to the ground), and a linear actuator chosen from a catalog.

 This is how I solved the problem: